buzamahmooza/Helpful-Web-Userscripts/README.md

 	* Dolphin - install [Tampermonkey](https://tampermonkey.net/?ext=dhdg&browser=dolphin).
 	* UC Browser - install [Tampermonkey](https://tampermonkey.net/?ext=dhdg&browser=ucweb).

+2. Choose the script you want to install and press the `Raw` link on the GitHub page.

 ## How to use

 You should read the scripts `@description` for a brief summray, or check the comments on the script page on GitHub.